Why do I receive an automatic reply in response to my email?

 .
 The DAC-list of ODA Recipients shows developing countries and territories eligible for receiving Official Development Assistance (ODA).
 The different financiers of the Hubert Bals Fund require the Fund to use the DAC-list as a guideline for which countries projects can be supported.
 It is not possible for the HBF to make any exceptions.

 What can I apply for?

-For the upcoming 2013 Fall selection round, only the categories Script and Project Development and Post-production will be open for applications.
+For the upcoming 2014 Fall selection round, both the categories Script and Project Development and Post-production support will be open for applications.

 - What is the Script and Project development category?

 A Script and Project Development grant can be used for the further development of the script (e.g. research, writing, translation or hiring a coach or script consultant) but can also be used to present the project to financiers or other potential partners at (international) co-production meetings or film festivals.
 The maximum contribution for Script and Project development is €10.000.

 - What is the Post-production category?

 A post-production grant can be used for various activities in the post-production process (e.g. editing, colour grading or sound mixing).
 The maximum contribution of the HBF for this category is €20.000.
 Please note that in return for its post-production support, the Hubert Bals Fund requests that the world premiere of the film takes place at International Film Festival Rotterdam.
 Also, the Fund requests the film's distribution rights for the Netherlands, Belgium and Luxembourg.